 With the establishment of the Museum of Puppetry at the Ljubljana Castle, the LPT officially became the caretaker of this precious, century-old heritage.
 The theatre manages five regular and several smaller, occasional venues.
 At these venues, which offer seating for approximately one thousand people, it produces fifteen premieres a year and is visited by around 110,000 spectators.

 The LPT also pays special attention to cultural and artistic education in all its dimensions and at the national level cooperates in the endeavours to strengthen the standards and systematically place quality cultural content in the programmes of educational institutions.
-Every two years, therefore, it joins forces with the Slovenian Theatre Institute and Cankarjev dom in organising the Golden Stick Festival, a national festival providing an overview of theatre performances for children and youth.

 In addition to its regular programme, the LPT has in recent years developed a special programme profile for emerging artists and forms named BiTeater.
 This programme includes experimental productions which enrich the medium of puppet theatre with other artistic registers.
 BiTeater traces the limits of LPT’s performative variety, which ranges from cultivating the marionette tradition to contemporary problem plays for youth.

 - founded 1948

 - 160 freelancers